 Most US states did not have clearly defined security requirements when it came to cloud computing services for government use.
 In the absence of more stringent requirements, the implementation of FedRAMP effectively created a nationwide standard for government entities across the state and local levels.
 This proved to be a boon for cloud vendors because it was much easier for them to comply with a single government standard rather than meet many unique standards.
 Since FedRAMP set a higher bar for security than many states were using previously, the new standard effectively upgraded the cloud security controls of all governmental organizations throughout the remainder of the decade.

-Choosing a Government Cloud Provider
+Tips for Choosing a Government Cloud Provider

 Unsurprisingly, the most successful government cloud providers have been technology companies with a strong presence in the public cloud market such as Microsoft.
 Their ability to leverage economies of scale and enforce strong risk management strategies has given them a significant advantage when it comes to competing for government cloud contracts.